Seven Principles of the Future Employee

 1. Has a flexible work environment.
 Employees of the future won’t be bound to a desk or cubicle and will instead have the freedom to work when and where they want.
 We’ve seen countless companies shift to remote and flexible work during the pandemic, and many employees won’t want to go back to work in an office.

-2. Can customize their own work.
+2. Can customise their own work.
 Future employees won’t follow the typical career path of climbing the corporate ladder.
 There isn’t a one-size-fits-all approach to guaranteed career success.
 Instead, future employees will be able to shape their career paths and choose their next projects and positions.

 3. Shares information.
 Gone are the days of hoarding information to seem smart.
 Future employees share ideas and information and freely collaborate with their colleagues.
 The people who share information will become the next generation of leaders.